Elite Dangerous: Odyssey expansion

 On 19 May 2021, Frontier Developments released the DLC on PC.
 The launch was followed by major issues of client/server stability, several gameplay bugs, and inadequate performance for PC clients stated within the hardware requirements.
-It resulted in a "Mostly negative" global review on Steam store.
+It resulted in a "Mostly Negative" global review on Steam store.

 Players also complained widely on both Steam and the official forum about a steep increase in time to collect instrumental resources, broken mechanics, and missing end game activities.

 Frontier Developments have subsequently released 7 major updates with the first 5 released on a weekly schedule.
 These focused on stability and bug fixes, with critical performance issues left to be addressed in later updates in the run up to the planned console release.

+Odyssey adds first-person features on planetary surfaces and inside bases to the game.
+The player can traverse these environments on-foot while wearing a space suit.
+On-foot gameplay has survival mechanics such as health, oxygen, energy and coordinates which are indicated in the head-up display.
+Odyssey's first person mode does not support virtual reality headsets.

 On 4 June 2021, Frontier Developments announced the focus of Updates 3, 4 and 5, postponing the performance optimization to following console related development.

-On 12 July 2021, Frontier Developments announced that console release has been delayed indefinitely.
+On 12 July 2021, Frontier Developments announced that console release had been delayed indefinitely.
+Later, on 10 March 2022, Frontier CEO David Braben announced on the company's forums that all further content development for console versions of Elite: Dangerous was being cancelled, citing the need to move the game's story forward by focusing on one post-Odyssey codebase.

-On 29 July 2021, Frontier Developments released update 6 with declared corrections to missions, POIs, interface problems, and the addition of AMD's FSR technology to address in minor measure performance issues for affected hardware configurations by downgrading and then scaling the effective resolution.
+On 29 July 2021, Frontier Developments released Update 6 with declared corrections to missions, POIs, interface problems, and the addition of AMD's FSR technology to address in minor measure performance issues for affected hardware configurations by downgrading and then scaling the effective resolution.
 This update introduced new severe issues (e.g. certain mission types weren't available in stations, and certain engineering unlocks were inaccessible for some users, and players would occasionally be charged for weapon modifications that weren't actually applied to the ship) and did little to address long-standing critical performance issues.

-On 7 September 2021, Frontier Developments released an Issue Report announcing at the same time the focus of the Updates 7 and 8 while postponing to 2021 the addressing of some major issues, including problems with anti-aliasing and a limited framerate.
+On 7 September 2021, Frontier Developments released an Issue Report announcing at the same time the focus of the Updates 7 and 8 while postponing to 2022 the addressing of some major issues, including problems with anti-aliasing and a limited framerate.

-On 22 September 2021, Frontier Developments released update 7 after being postponed for several weeks, which fixed many outstanding issues, added quality of life changes, and optimized some game features.
-Previous performance issues remain unresolved, but Frontier Development's official update notes mention "tweaks made to hopefully positively contribute toward current player performance issues".
+On 22 September 2021, Frontier Developments released Update 7 after being postponed for several weeks, which fixed many outstanding issues, added quality of life changes, and optimized some game features.
+Previous performance issues remained unresolved, but Frontier Development's official update notes would mention "tweaks made to hopefully positively contribute toward current player performance issues".

-On 10 March 2022, Frontier CEO David Braben announced on the company's forums that all further content development for console versions of Elite: Dangerous was being cancelled, citing the need to move the game's story forward by focusing on a single, post-Odyssey codebase.